Major in German Studies

 Information for all first-year majors

-Prospective German majors should select an initial language course (e.g., GM 001, GM 050, or GM 201) according to their high school language preparation.
+Prospective German majors should select an initial language course (e.g., GERM 1001, GERM 1050, or GERM 2201) according to their high school language preparation.
 Students can supplement this choice with an elective—German literature, culture, philosophy, history, art history, music, or a German course offered in English translation.

-In all, 30 credits or ten one-semester courses in German, numbered 100 and above, are required to complete the major.
+In all, 30 credits or ten one-semester courses in German, numbered 1000 and above, are required to complete the major.
 Courses taken abroad, to be counted toward the German Studies major, must be conducted in German.
-Interested students are asked to contact the faculty advisor for the German major, Professor Michael Resler, Lyons 201C, 617-552-3744, firstname.lastname@example.org.
+Students must have at least 27 credits in the major program that are not used to fulfill requirements for another major or minor.
+Interested students are asked to contact the faculty advisor for the German major, Professor Michael Resler, Lyons 201C, 617-552-3744, email@example.com.